DF210 - Building an Investigation with EnCase

 DF120 – Foundations in Digital Forensics with EnCase

-Focusing on commonly conducted investigations, students will learn about the following:
+Focusing on commonly conducted investigations, students will learn the following:

 - How to recover encrypted information particularly that which was encrypted using Windows BitLocker™

 - How to locate and recover deleted partitions

 - How to deal with compound file types

 - About the Windows® Registry

 - How to create and use conditions for effective searching

 - About the ExFAT and NT file system through an overview of the systems

 - How to identify Windows operating system artifacts, such as link files, Recycle Bin, and user folders